mikeThurmond/parse-and-sort/README.md

 ## Assumptions
-The formatting of the input text includes the following: headers included (like a csv file) properly formatted input in this order (LastName FirstName Gender FavoriteColor DateOfBirth)
+The formatting of the input text includes the following:
+      * headers included (like a csv file).
+      * properly formatted input in this order (LastName FirstName Gender FavoriteColor DateOfBirth).
-\n at end of line
+      * \n at end of line.

 I am outputting all three outputs to the command line